ibrahimbroachwala/ai-funkit-landing/privacy-policy/index.md

 # Privacy Policy

-## Privacy Policy for AI Role Play Mobile Application
+## Privacy Policy for AI FunKit Mobile Application

-#### This Privacy Policy describes how your personal information is collected, used, and disclosed when you use the AI Role Play mobile application ("App").
+#### This Privacy Policy describes how your personal information is collected, used, and disclosed when you use the AI FunKit mobile application ("App").
 By using the App, you agree to the collection and use of your personal information as described in this Privacy Policy.

 ## 1.Information We Collect